dot-Justin/LAMatHome/README.md

 1. Give LAMatHome any Telegram command.
 This can be a test, but be aware that the text will be sent after you log in.
 2. A Firefox Nightly window (Playwright instance) will open up and request your sign-in.
 3. Sign in, and watch the text go through.
 After this, your session is saved and you won't need to log back in for a long while.

+### Google Home integration:
+To allow LAMatHome to use your Google Home, you need to follow these steps:
+1. Add your `G_HOME_EMAIL` and `G_HOME_PASS` to your `.env` file.
+2. Create any Google Home automations that you want to run, using the Google Home mobile app.
+   - Example names that work well with LAMatHome: `Lamp on`, `Lamp off` (one for on and off respectively, because there is no toggle option.), `Goodnight`, etc. llm_parse needs to be able to link the user utterance to an automation.
+3. Add the verbatim Automation names to config.json, on the `googlehomeautomations` line.
+There are some examples there, just follow the pattern to add more.
+   - `"googlehomeautomations": ["Automation 1", "Automation 2", "Automation 3"],`
+4. You should be set!
+This list that you just configured will be passed to `/utils/llm_parse.py` and if determined to be run, will run!
+Ask r1/LAMatHome to "Turn on the lamp in my room" or "Turn off my tv".

 ## Other information:
 ### Errors you may run into: